-- During the test, pressure is applied to a specimen using compression platens, through which various properties of the material are determined.
+- During the test, pressure is applied to a specimen using compression platens or special tools mounted on a universal testing machine to determine various properties of the material being tested.

 - The test data delivers results in the form of a stress-strain diagram that displays among other things, the elastic limit, the proportionality limit, the yield point and, in some cases, the compressive strength.

-All of the most common ISO and ASTM standards for compression tests are listed below:
+These are the most common ISO and ASTM standards used for compression tests:

 There are other company-specific standards for compression testing such as Boeing BSS 7260c and Airbus AITM 1-0010 issue 3 that are also commonly used for compression testing in the aerospace industry.

-- A universal testing machine (UTM) equipped with a compression test tool is used to perform the test.
-The test tools must fit the specific test criteria of the application and take the specimen’s dimensions and expected maximum test forces into consideration.
+- A universal testing machine (UTM) equipped with a compression test tool—together also referred to as compression testing machine—is used to perform the test.
+The test tool must fit the specific test criteria of the application and take the specimen’s dimensions and expected maximum test forces into account.

 - Lighter compression platens are used for compression tests up to a maximum load of 20 kN and heavier compression platens are best suited for tests up to 250 kN.
 ZwickRoell offers various types of compression platens, including round and square platens, as well as scored and smooth platens.